An End-User’s Perspective on Valve Selection and Risk

 I am not a valve expert, although I often play one where I work.
-What I am is an end user, but I believe that provides me a unique outlook on risk.

 My initial introduction to industrial valves came during mechanical engineering classes in college.
 Such classes are where the student discovers the deep, technical “insight” behind valve design: that a valve is two opposing triangles pointing at each other on a drawing.